 Additional government funding: Projects are eligible that have received previous funding, however funding will not be provided for project components already awarded through another government grant, subsidy, or fund.

-- owns the relevant intellectual property, or the rights to commercialise the technology
+- hold intellectual property or rights to commercialise the product or solution

 Application is on an ongoing basis.